wluwe4ka/l/Hikka.-decorators.md

     :param interval: Loop iterations delay
     :param autostart: Start loop once module is loaded
     :param wait_before: Insert delay before actual iteration, rather than after
-    :param stop_clase: Database key, based on which the loop will run.
+    :param stop_clause: Database key, based on which the loop will run.
                        This key will be set to `True` once loop is started, and will stop after key resets to `False`
     :attr status: Boolean, describing whether the loop is running